logo image

 The Car Park for walking and hiking on the Invermark Estate is next to the Church.

-Invermark Castle is a short walk southwest from the car park following the road, with Glenesk Old Parish Church and Loch Lee about 1 mile past the Castle.
+Invermark Castle is a short walk southwest from the car park following the road, with Glenesk Old Parish Church and Loch Lee 1 mile past the Castle.

 The Queens Well is just over 1 mile out from the Car Park taking the path northwest.
 The path to the Queens Well also leads on up to Mount Keen.